HLT31115 – Certificate III in Non-Emergency Patient Transport

 - How to gain the trust and confidence of work colleagues

 - Handling conflict in the workplace in a safe and equitable manner

 - Understanding the importance of workplace health and safety

-This is the perfect entry-level qualification to get you started in a health care career, opening up many opportunities for employment in your local community.
+This is the perfect entry-level qualification to get you started in a rewarding health care career; opening up many opportunities for employment within your local community.

 Apply nowClick here to apply to study the Certificate III

-- Application to study and interview records reviewed by selection panel.
+- Your application to study and interview records reviewed by selection panel.

 - If successful, a formal offer will be made to study at the College